 The college does not assume responsibility to provide medical care in case of either accident or illness even though the accident or illness may occur on campus or in the discharge of duties or activities pertaining to the college program.
-A form absolving the college of all responsibility must be signed before admission to the college.
+A form absolving the college of all responsibility must be signed before participating in events at the main campus.